Oded Lifshitz

-Oded Lifshitz (עודד ליפשיץ; 1940 – 26 October 2023) was an Israeli journalist.
-He was born in Haifa and later served in the Israeli military's 50th Battalion of the Paratroopers Brigade.
-He later became a journalist and peace activist.
-He worked for Al HaMishmar, and later broadcast on Army Radio.
+Oded Lifshitz (עודד ליפשיץ; 1940 – 26 October 2023) was an Israeli journalist and peace activist.

 On 7 October 2023, Lifshitz was kidnapped in the Nir Oz massacre, part of the surprise attack on Israel.
 His captors, the Palestinian Islamic Jihad (PIJ), claimed that he was killed in the Israeli bombing of Gaza Strip in late 2023; however the Israel Defense Forces (IDF) claimed that he was killed in captivity by PIJ.
 Lifshitz's body was returned to Israel in February 2025, as part of the January 2025 Gaza war ceasefire.

 Biography

-Lifshitz grew up in Haifa and graduated from the city's Hebrew Reali School in 1957.
-He participated in the Hashomer Hatzair in his youth, and served in the 50th Battalion of the Parachute Nahal.
+Lifshitz was born and raised in Haifa and graduated from the city's Hebrew Reali School in 1957.
+He participated in the Hashomer Hatzair youth movement.
+During his military service in the Israel Defense Forces, he served in the 50th Battalion of the Paratroopers Brigade.
+Lifshitz fought in the Six-Day War, War of Attrition, Yom Kippur War, and 1982 Lebanon War.
 He was one of the founding members of Kibbutz Nir Oz in 1955, serving as both coordinator and treasurer early on in the village's history.
-He defended Bedouin residents of Rafah when the IDF attempted to evacuate the Sinai Peninsula and was an on-the-grounds journalist who reported on the 1982 refugee camp massacre in Beirut.
+He defended Bedouin residents of Rafah when the IDF attempted to evacuate the Sinai Peninsula and was an on-the-grounds journalist who reported on the Sabra and Shatila massacre in Beirut in 1982.

 From 1983 to 1995, he worked as a journalist at Al HaMishmar.
 He prepared articles for the radio program "A Light Hour on Economics", which broadcast on Army Radio.

 Lifshitz was married to Yocheved, a photographer and former physical education teacher.
 They had four children, as well as grandchildren and a great-grandchild.
 One of their grandchildren, Daniel Lifshitz, is a former footballer who had played for the Israeli national under-21 team.
 He and his wife were peace activists who worked for Road to Recovery, an Israeli organization which helps aid Palestinian citizens in need of medical care in getting transportation to Israeli hospitals across the border.